mapeditor/tiled/docs/reference/scripting.rst

 ^^^^^^^^^^^^^^^^^^^

 Extensions are placed in a system-specific location.
-This folder can be opened from the Plugins tab in the Preferences dialog.
+This folder can be opened from the Plugins tab in the :doc:`Preferences dialog </manual/preferences>`.

 +-------------+-----------------------------------------------------------------+
 | **Windows** | | :file:`C:/Users/<USER>/AppData/Local/Tiled/extensions/`       |